 Kevin and his wife Renuka live with their two young children, Kayden and Adelle, and their father-in-law.
-As a family they’re committed to becoming more environmentally friendly and self-sufficient.
-Early adopters on the plastic bag free movement, they have also transitioned to a vegetarian diet and are about to collect their first electric car.
+As a family, they’re committed to becoming more environmentally friendly and self-sufficient.
+Early adopters of the plastic bag free movement, they have also transitioned to a vegetarian diet and are about to collect their first electric car.
 Their move in 2017 to power their home with a solar panel and battery combination was another step on their journey to protect.

-As Kevin explains: “When it comes to doing our bit for the planet we choose not to listen to those who say “others can fix it” or “my foot print is small enough”.
+As Kevin explains: “When it comes to doing our bit for the planet we choose not to listen to those who say “others can fix it” or “my footprint is small enough”.
 Rather we will be green role models for our kids and neighbours by showing that we can all make those small changes that the world needs more of.”

 The Koelmeyer family knew that complementing their solar panels with a battery would be a smart move.
 Their total clean energy package included 18 SunPower SPR-E20-327-MC4 (327W) panels, a Fronius Primo 5.0-1-AUS Inverter and a Tesla Power Wall 2 (13.5 Kwh), plus a Gateway as a backup option.